gomorpheus/morpheus-docs/installation/database/percona/percona-ansible.rst

 #.
 Run the ``ansible-playbook`` command

     Ensure the inventory and playbook file name match what was created previously.
-Also be sure to replace <username> with the username of the target host
+Also, be sure to replace <username> with the username of the target host

     .. code-block:: bash